gvwilson/sensibleadventures/cloudherd/reboot.md

   - Dorbu says they'll go as soon as they can, but right now they need help recovering their wounded

 Chapter 2.
 Rescue
+- goals
+  - introduce Bonzon (the villain) and foreshadow his ruthlessness
-- goal: first bit of adventure
+  - first mention of Noxy's emerging ability
-  - get the reader's blood racing
+  - Rash and Sensy
+  - Noxy hoping she sees her father
   - show how cloudherding works
-  - first mention of Noxy's emerging ability
-  - introduce Bonzon (the villain) and foreshadow his ruthlessness
+  - get Bonzon into the picture
+- excitement
+  - riding clouds
+  - forest's attack during rescue of soldiers
-- plot
+- details
   - Gas and Aft start arguing again ("What will the *tralpa* say?")
     - foreshadows the cause of the rebellion
   - Indy squashes it again